LilaNguyen/Skinterest-Tech-1B/README.md

 - Your AI Studio host company and the project objective and scope
 - The real-world significance of the problem and the potential impact of your work

+The company that we were partnered with is Skinterest Tech, and their primary interest is developing a data-driven tool to elevate dermatological care by providing inclusive and comprehensive care to every skin type and tone through skin care analysis and guidance.
+Thus, our project is on analytics for community engagement-driven marketing in order to target specfic communities and curate skin care recommendations.

 ---

 ## 📊 **Data Exploration**